garrandall/popular-music-data/tracks/martian-hop-the-ran-dells.md

 We have just discovered an important note from space The Martians plan to throw a dance for all the human race

-Papa ohh mir mir
+Papa oh mir mir
-Papa ohh mir mir
+Papa oh mir mir
-Papa ohh mm Papa Papa ohh mir mir
+Papa oh mm Papa Papa oh mir mir

-Papa ohh mir mir
+Papa oh mir mir
-Papa ohh mir mir
+Papa oh mir mir
-Papa ohh mm Papa Papa ohh mir mir
+Papa oh mm Papa Papa oh mir mir

-(eeeee-eeee-eeee-eee)
+(ee-ee-ee-ee)

 I got into my rocket ship to see the Martian Hop
 I saw the place a shining red, so then I made my stop But as I opened up the door and climbed the ladder down I saw the Martians on the floor a-dancing to this sound

-Eeee-eeee-eeeeee
+Eeee-ee-ee
 The Martian Hop
-Eeee-eeee-eeeeee
+Eeee-ee-ee

 It seemed I was the first one there, and so I was surprised To see the Martian twist and stomp before my very eyes The did the Loco-Motion and the Hully Gully too
 I couldn't name a single dance the Martians wouldn't do

-Eeee-eeee-eeeeee
+Eeee-ee-ee
 The Martian Hop
-Eeee-eeee-eeeeee
+Eeee-ee-ee

 Now right around the stroke of twelve the dance had just begun The Earth kids parked their spaceship down on Mars to have some fun And so I left my friends, the Martians, stomping on the ground And even though I'm back on earth I still can hear this sound

-Eeee-eeee-eeeeee
+Eeee-ee-ee
 The Martian Hop
-Eeee-eeee-eeeeee
+Eeee-ee-ee

-Papa ohh mir mir
+Papa oh mir mir
-Papa ohh mir mir
+Papa oh mir mir
-Papa ohh mm Papa Papa ohh mir mir
+Papa oh mm Papa Papa oh mir mir

-Papa ohh mir mir
+Papa oh mir mir
-Papa ohh mir mir
+Papa oh mir mir
-Papa ohh mm Papa Papa ohh mir mir
+Papa oh mm Papa Papa oh mir mir